IgnaceMaes/MaterialSkin/README.md

 **4. Initialize your colorscheme**

-  Set your prefered colors & theme.
+  Set your preferred colors & theme.
 Also add the form to the manager so it keeps updated if the color scheme or theme changes later on.

 C# (Form1.cs)
   ```cs